Smilooooo/Smilooooo.github.io/_posts/2025-05-13-pigeon-post.md

 This means PIGEON’s CLIP model develops a more robust multimodal embedding space, where images are tightly associated with not only visual features but also their geographic context.
 The result: stronger generalization to unseen regions, especially when facing environments with limited training data.

-(Ablation results in the paper show that including these multi-task synthetic captions reduced PIGEON’s median geolocation error significantly - from about 49 km down to 44 km—demonstrating clear performance gains over pretraining that uses only location labels.)
+(Ablation results in the paper show that including these multi-task synthetic captions reduced PIGEON’s median geolocation error significantly—from about 49 km down to 44 km—demonstrating clear performance gains over pretraining that uses only location labels.)

 In short, synthetic captions serve two essential purposes in PIGEON: